DECODEproject/whitepaper/hardware_supports.md

 #### Ability to run DECODE OS

 The processor of the HUB must be able to run the DECODE OS.
-The DECODE OS is based on Devuan and which developed by Dyne, who published the first release on April 2017.
-To assure compatibility of a specific processor, it must be made a target of the DECODE OS SDK.
+To assure compatibility of a specific processor, it must be made a target of the DECODE OS SDK [@D4.1].
 The DECODE OS SDK is modelled after the Devuan SDK and supports all its architecture targets.

 Additionally the following capabilities are required: